ETH-NEXUS/aebc2_website/index.md

 ### Copyrights to media

-Rights to media are reserved for ETH Zurich, Switzerland, 2024.
+Rights to some media are reserved to SIB Swiss Intstitute of Bioinformatics, Nicolas Righetti.

 ### Data Privacy